 For example, BLS publishes separate unemployment rates for the United States, for Texas, and for San Antonio.
 We also have a national wage rate for registered nurses and wage rates for registered nurses in California and in Los Angeles.

 The BLS Geographic Guide is an easy-to-use matrix showing the data available for geographic areas.

-The Current Employment Statistics (CES) program provides detailed industry data on employment, hours, and earnings of workers on nonfarm payrolls for all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and over 400 metropolitan areas and divisions.
+The Current Employment Statistics (CES) program provides detailed industry data on employment, hours, and earnings of workers on nonfarm payrolls for all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and over 400 metropolitan areas and divisions.

 The Local Area Unemployment Statistics (LAUS) program produces monthly and annual employment, unemployment, and labor force data for geographic regions and divisions, states, counties, metropolitan areas, and many cities, by place of residence.
 Monthly unemployment statistics for states, counties, and metropolitan areas are available in map format; see Create Customized Maps (Unemployment Rates).